prismicio/prismic-gatsby/ARCHITECTURE.md

 ### During a Preview Session

+When an editor clicks a preview button in the Prismic interface, a new window is opened that redirects to a specific page within the Gatsby site.
+This page is called a "preview resolver" and directs editors to the correct page within the site.

+The preview resolver page performs the following actions:

 1. Determine if a preview session is active by checking for the presence of a Prismic-specific cookie.
 This cookie is set after a user clicks the preview button within the Prismic editor.
 Continue if present.